Exact analytical solutions for the kinks, the solitons and the shocks in discrete nonlinear transmission line with nonlinear capacitance: The dissipative kinks and shocks

-Note that Eqs. (\ref{velos}) and (\ref{ve}) are identical, hence all the waves we consider in this paper can exist only if $\gamma>0$.
+Considering again the cubic case we can easily check up that (\ref{eem}) is still the solution of Eq. (\ref{22m}), with $\psi$ being still given by Eq. (\ref{velos}), but Eq. (\ref{k2}) is generalized to

+Hence the dissipative kinks and the shocks are of the same shape (given by (\ref{kk})) as the kinks in the lossless line.

+Now we understand what all the trouble of introducing the new dependent and independent variables was for.
+We were able to integrate analytically Eq. (\ref{22m}) (while we didn't see any way to integrate analytically Eq. (\ref{n45b})).

+We need to emphasise the different meaning of the condition (\ref{2bb}) for the kinks and the shocks.
+For the kinks, (\ref{2bb}) is the condition of the solution existence (and the solution happens to be described by the elementary function).
+For the shock, (\ref{2bb}) is just the condition for the solution to be described by an elementary function.
+But, of course, the shock with any other values of $V_1,V_2,\tau_R$ also exists (provided that $V_1,V_2$ satisfy the constraint (\ref{bb})).
+So the obtained shock can be called the particular shock of the first kind.
 Note also that by integrating (\ref{22m}) we can obtain Abel equation of the second kind, and (\ref{2bb}) is the condition of the solvability of the equation \cite{polyanin}.

-Equation (\ref{eem}) being valid also for the lossy line, shows that the dissipative kinks and the shocks are of the same shape (given by (\ref{kk})) as the kinks in the lossless line.
-However, the value of $V_2$ (for a given $V_1$) depends upon $R$ (Eq. (\ref{2bb}) instead of (\ref{k2})) and so does the kink (the shock) speed and amplitude, in spite of the validity in all the cases of Eq. (\ref{qu}).

-We need to emphasise the different meaning of the condition (\ref{2bb}) for the kinks and the shocks.
-For the kinks, (\ref{2bb}) is the constraint on $V_1,V_2,R$.
-And it happens that the kink satisfying such constraint is described by the elementary function.
-For the shock, (\ref{2bb}) is just the condition for it being described by an elementary function.
-But, of course, the shock with any other values of $V_1,V_2,R$ also exists (provided that $V_1,V_2$ satisfy the constraint (\ref{bb})).

 Let us assume that $V_1$ and $V_2$ are so close to each other, that we can keep in the r.h.s. of (\ref{delo}) only the first two terms, thus simplifying (\ref{22m}) to

 (we assume for the sake of definiteness that $\beta>0$ and $V_1,V_2>0$).
 The elementary solution of (\ref{22bmb}) satisfying the boundary conditions (\ref{vk7}) is of the form \cite{kogan4}